-different that computing in time (i.e., arriving at the result in a certain time frame).
-When this difference is acknowledged, it becomes clear that Turing machines as originally conceived (i.e., under the assumption of infinite time) are relevant theoretically, but much less so practically (i.e., for understanding and identifying real minds).
-I take it that more argument is needed to establish such conclusions, but that, at the very least, adopting R&D theory shows how such a position is plausible.
+These considerations have further consequences for the role of the Turing machine in cognitive science.54 While cognitive functions will still be Turing computable, they will not be realizable by every universal machine.
+This is because computing over time (that is, with time as a variable in the function being computed) is different from computing in time (that is, arriving at the result in a certain time frame).
+When this difference is acknowledged, it becomes clear that Turing machines as originally conceived (that is, under the assumption of infinite time) are relevant theoretically, but much less so practically (that is, for understanding and identifying real minds).
+I take it that more argument is needed to establish such conclusions, but that, at the very least, adopting R&D theory shows how such positions are plausible.